jumpingcontent/Final_Pack/README.md

 I've also made an "attendance" folder that outlines my attendance for the semester.

 Also, in the "finalproject" folder I've detailed my contributions to our group's final project.

+In the "issuesandassistance" folder I've detailed the issues opened/closed and assistance I've given to others in this class.